ntpoppe/sharply/README.md

 # Sharply

-Sharply is a cross-platform chat application inspired by popular real-time communication platforms.
+-Sharply is a cross-platform chat application inspired by popular real-time communication platforms.
 It enables users to join servers and message others within channels.

 ---